Khdzakariae/applyflow-automator/README.md

 npm run dev
 ```

-The API listens on `http://localhost:3000`, and the Vite dev server proxies any `/api/*` requests back to Express.
+The Express API now runs on `http://localhost:8080` while the Vite dev server serves the UI on `http://localhost:5173` and proxies any `/api/*` requests to Express.

 ## Production build & single-server hosting